pbugnion/old-website/src/blog/content/typing-generators-coroutines.md

 In programs built around generators, information is pulled by the consumers.
 In programs built around coroutines, information is pushed to the consumer.
-Let's create a pipeline that prints out the filenames in a given directory.
-We will wrap the asynchronous, callback-based functions in Node's `fs` module.
+Let's create a pipeline that prints out the files in a given directory.
+We will wrap the asynchronous, callback-based functions in Node's [`fs`](https://nodejs.org/api/fs.html) module.
 The examples in this section are loosely based on the [Generators section](http://exploringjs.com/es6/ch_generators.html#sec_overview-generators) of *Exploring JavaScript*.